zachary-krepelka/youtube-thumbnail-downloader/README.md

   -r <dir>  use <dir> as the [r]epo instead of $PWD

 Commands:
   init                create an empty thumbnail repository in working directory add [file(s)]       add YouTube thumbnails to the index
                       links are read from [file(s)] if provided;
-                 otherwise, a text editor opens to paste links into scrape [-f]    retrieve metadata for thumbnails in the index exec           downloads thumbnails in the index get [-b]       add + scrape + exec stats          report number of thumbnails and their disk usage search         fuzzy find a thumbnail by its video's title uses chafa for image previews
+                      otherwise, a text editor opens to paste links into scrape [-f]         retrieve metadata for thumbnails in the index exec                downloads thumbnails in the index get [-b] [file(s)]  add + scrape + exec stats               report number of thumbnails and their disk usage search              fuzzy find a thumbnail by its video's title uses chafa for image previews

 Documentation:
   -h  display this [h]elp message and exit